 Markos worked as a school teacher at the Primary School of Greek-French School "Jeanne d' Arc" in Piraeus, Greece.

 He works as a Research Fellow at the University of Agder (UiA).
 He is a PhD Candidate in Mathematics Education at the Department of Mathematical Sciences, Faculty of Engineering and Science at the University of Agder.

 Markos specializes in Research in Mathematics Education.
 He is passionate about what he does.
 His research interests include the following topics:

 Social and cultural dimensions in mathematics education.
 Gender and mathematics.

-Theories of learning and teaching in mathematics education with focus on situated learning and activity theory approaches.
+Theories of learning and teaching in mathematics education focusing on sociocultural perspectives.